Tattomoosa/Improved-Collider-Editor/README.md

 ## Support

 Email support@mattotousa.com with any questions.
 Bug reports or feature requests can go right here on this GitHub repository.

+## Thanks

+Thanks for checking out the Improved Collider Editor.
+I hope you have a fantastic day.